deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/DetectionData.rst

 The Object Detection Data Class
 ===============================

-The DetectionData is a :doc:`data class </user-guide/vision/data-classes/index>` represents a CV object detection task in deepchecks.
+The DetectionData is a :doc:`data class </user-guide/vision/data-classes/index>` designated for object detection tasks.
-It is a subclass of the :class:`~deepchecks.vision.VisionData` class and is used to load and preprocess data for an object detection task.
+It is a subclass of the :class:`~deepchecks.vision.VisionData` class and is used to load and preprocess data for object detection related checks.
-The DetectionData class contains additional data and general methods intended for easy access to relevant metadata for object detection ML models validation.

 For more info, please visit the API reference page: :class:`~deepchecks.vision.DetectionData`